vectorgrp/XCPlite/README.md

 Compile options for the XCPlite demo are main.h:
 ```
 #define XCPSIM_ENABLE_A2L_GEN  // Enable A2L creator and A2L upload to host
+#define XCPSIM_ENABLE_XLAPI_V3  // Enable Vector XL-API stack (option -v3)
 ```

 ## Notes:
-if A2L generation and upload disabled, use CANape Linker Map Type ELF extended for a.out format Compile with -O2
+- If A2L generation and upload is disabled, use CANape address update with Linker Map Type ELF extended for a.out format or PDB for .exe
+- The A2L generator creates a unique file name for the A2L, for convinience use name detection (GET_ID 1)
-Link with -lrt -lpthread
+- Linux Compile with -O2, Link with -lrt -lpthread
+- Jumbo frames are disables by default
+- 64 bit version needs all objects within on 4 GByte data segment
+- Multicast time syncronisation, multicast device detection, PTP master clock emulation, TCP transport layer may be future features